It’s been 38 years since the full moon last appeared on Christmas Day, 1977 in fact…

 I bet everyone in this restaurant has their own idea of what makes ‘A Perfect Christmas’ I casually think to myself!
 Christmas – A time spent with loved ones, family, friends or whomever.
 I think a little bit more, stirring an extra sugar into my coffee as I run my tongue over my sore tooth…I’m not sure I ever really thought about Christmas in a perfect way before or any event for that matter, I mean what is perfect?
 I’ve always been attracted to things less than perfect I recall.
 I remember birthday parties I’ve had only because of what’s gone wrong during the night, dinners that I have totally burnt and ruined beyond salvation and of course blind dates that I’ve had that have gone horribly pear-shaped…

-In fact, thinking way too much once again, it’s these imperfect events and days have ruled my life, invaded my memories and (I swear I believe this) have made me a much better person, a stronger man.
+In fact, thinking way too much once again, it’s these imperfect events and days that have ruled my life, invaded my memories and (I swear I believe this) have made me a much better person, a stronger man.
 I mean you can’t enjoy a perfect Christmas without first experiencing several imperfect ones, right?

 Yes, it’s the imperfect days and events that rule us, teach us valuable life lessons, help us grow…and that we talk endlessly about years later, and will continue to do so until the end of time probably, or the end of the last Christmas drink.
 Whatever comes first!